mikependon/RepoDB.NET/pages/operations/batchquery.md

 ### Table Hints

-You can also pass a hints.
+You can also pass a hint.

 ```csharp
 using (var connection = new SqlConnection(connectionString))